Management Information Systems

 We help you to acquire scientific skills, and you can use them to good effect: While some people become mere users of PCs, we will turn you into a visionary thinker, designer and, with plenty of freedom and scope for action in your professional life.
 The unique combination of business & IT will transform you into an indispensable employee!

 If you ever get stuck, or if you feel that the knowledge you learned at school is not enough, we can help you!
 We have dedicated preparation courses for this purpose: These focused workshops in maths and computer science will bring you up to speed and help you launch your studies.
-Taking advantage of these voluntary and free offers will also provide benefits later on: The preparation courses qualify as free elective subjects.
+Taking advantage of these voluntary and free offers will also provide benefits later on: The preparation courses qualify as Open electives.

 In Klagenfurt you can study at your own pace.
 To help you follow your path with confidence, we keep it clear of (bureaucratic) stumbling blocks and barriers.
 If you wish to reach your goal quickly and efficiently, we will always be there to support you.
 Our recommended course of study will guide you through the semesters.
 You work your way through the curriculum – making the most of opportunities to broaden your horizons and without wasting time.
 If you would like to know which courses await you before you start, take a look at the wide range of seminars and lectures.